Exclusive: Cigna seeks sale of group benefits insurance business - sources

 Cigna’s group benefits business sits within the company’s group disability and other operations division.
 This unit reported $1.31 billion of adjusted revenue in the three months to June 30, and covered 15.4 million people as of that date, according to Cigna’s second-quarter financial statement.

 Other health insurers have carried out similar divestitures.
-Aetna Inc announced in October 2017 that it would sell its U.S. group life and disability unit for $1.45 billion to Hartford Financial Services Group (HIG.N).
+Aetna Inc announced in October 2017 that it would sell its U.S. group life and disability unit for $1.45 billion to Hartford Financial Services Group.

 As health insurers face regulatory uncertainty amid political efforts to lower U.S. healthcare costs ahead of the 2020 presidential election, Cigna is hoping the acquisition of Express Scripts will help rein in its own costs.

-That deal put Cigna in direct competition with CVS Health Corp (CVS.N), which acquired Aetna last year, as well as UnitedHealth Group Inc (UNH.N) and its pharmacy benefit manager Optum.
+That deal put Cigna in direct competition with CVS Health Corp, which acquired Aetna last year, as well as UnitedHealth Group Inc and its pharmacy benefit manager Optum.

 Any proceeds from the sale of its group benefits insurance business could help Cigna pay down its long-term debt, which totaled $37 billion as of the end of June.